aviatgithub/FlickrBulkUploader/README.md

 Update app.config

-1) flickr API key and secret.
+1) Goto https://www.flickr.com/services/apps/create/ and create flickr API key and secret.

 2) folder name: if your photos are at c:\folder1\Photos set foldertoscan : Photos and flickrfolder : c:\folder1